standard-things/esm/PROPOSAL.md

 If you need to use an imported value outside the block where it was imported, you would need to assign it to a variable in the outer scope.
-If you are worried about the symbol changing values due to live binding, then you should assign a closure that refers to the current value to some outer variable.
+If you are worried about the symbol changing values due to live binding, then you can create a closure in the scope of the `import` declaration that refers to the current value of the imported symbol, assign the closure function to some outer variable, and call that function to access the latest value of the imported symbol.

 ### Synchronous evaluation